v12technology/fluxtion/docs/sections/integrate-eventprocessor.md

 ## Sink

-An application can register for output from the EventProcessor by supplying a consumer to addSink.
-Support for publishing to a sink is built into the streaming api, `[builder_type]#sink`.
+An application can register for output from the EventProcessor by supplying a consumer to addSink and removed with a call to removeSink.
+Bound classes can publish to sinks during an event process cycle, any registered sinks will see the update as soon as the data is published, not at the end of the cycle.

-A consumer has a string key to partition outputs.
+* Adding sink - `processor.addSink("mySink", (Consumer<T> t) ->{})`
+* Removing sink - `processor.removeSink("mySink")`

 ### Code sample
 {: .no_toc }